devict/devict.org/content/about.md

 ## Leadership

-The devICT community is lead by The devICT Institute, <strong>a non-profit organization</strong>.
+The devICT community is led by The devICT Institute, <strong>a non-profit organization</strong>.
 Our mission is to

 > Educate, Empower, and Connect software developers in the Wichita, Kansas area.